 The Child of Your Rainy Sundays

-When you pick up a novel you read years ago, threads of narrative fabric stand out, looking familiar to you.
+When you pick up a novel you read years ago, threads of narrative fabric stand out, looking somewhat familiar to you.
 Not so the poetry collection.
 If you’ve read it once, a year ago or more, chances are it will feel new to you as you read it again.
 A gift, then!
 Further testament to the mysteries of poetry.

 To Boredom